hbbio/nanoagent/README.md

 ## Contributing and License

-Contributions are welcome: Obviously make sure that all tests pass and that coverage includes your new code and feel free to submit PRs.
+Contributions are welcome: Make sure that all tests pass and that coverage includes your new code and feel free to submit PRs.

 Please follow the [coding guidelines](./CODING_GUIDELINES.md) and keep the project free of extra dependencies.